openai/miniF2F/README.md

 MiniF2F is meant to serve as a shared and useful resource for the machine learning community working on formal mathematics.

-There is no obligation tied with the use and reporting of a result baed on miniF2F.
+There is no obligation tied with the use and reporting of a result based on miniF2F.
 But if you're using it and discovering new proofs (manually or automatically) please contributed them back to the benchmark.